Wishes pour in for PM Modi on 73rd birthday; special prayers, launch of welfare initiatives mark day | Politics

 Taking to X, BJP president J P Nadda said the prime minister has given a tangible shape to the Indian culture's global prestige, people's multi-dimensional development and the nation's universal progress.

-He attended an exhibition at the BJP headquarters here on the life of Modi.
+He inaugurated an exhibition at the BJP headquarters here on the life of Modi.

 Congress president Mallikarjun Kharge and former party chief Rahul Gandhi also extended their greetings to Modi.